briannebyer/UniversityChecklist/Checklist/Readme.md

 Used .onDelete, allows any course in list to be removed.
 Used .onMove, allows any course to be moved within the list.

+Removed navigationTitle, as TitleView is being used.
+Used NavigationLink, as each course has a separate page, with any of its associated tasks.
+Created DetailView, which will show each courses associated tasks.
+Grouped DetailView, under Views group, as is best practice.
+Specified in DetailView that the DataModel (model) is binding, meaning that instead of creating new instance for all properties, it is connected to the original data course.
+DetailView is now connected to original data source and can modify said source.

 ##Second Milestone Video: https://youtu.be/LouxmF9kHLI